Sh9hid/blog/readme.md

 2. Make html modular.

-11. Make footer better. (meh)

 5. Adjust the size of nav and the logo with the name written.

-14. Add a separate photo for about section. (meh)

 <!-- 9.
 Card view highlights on hover with a image. (preferrable pink outline) -- idk man>